Parent Tips and Tools

 - A Teenager’s Advice for Parents and Teachers on How to Make Learning at Home Fun for Students

 This 15-year-old Scottsdale resident shares her advice for teachers and parents on making virtual learning both fun, structured, and interesting for students.
+She also compiled a list of contests and competitions that students can enter and win cash prizes, recognition from major publications and other amazing opportunities to keep your child motivated during distance learning.

 - Distance Learning Advice from a Veteran Educator